 Humio runs on the Java Virtual Machine (JVM).
 In this section we briefly describe things you should consider when selecting and configuring the JVM for Humio.

 Here are some sample configurations.
 We have seen good results running the G1 collector in production here shown with a 10GiB heap.
-This configuration works on Java 9 or 11.
+This configuration works on Java 11.

 At this time we recommend using the Garbage First collector in production (